 No matter where you work, sharing your workplace with someone who shows signs of being a drug user can be distressing and worrisome.
 Whether it’s your co-worker, assistant or boss who shows these signs of addiction, it can disrupt your day, create inefficiencies, and lead to real problems—fiscal, interpersonal and even emotional.
 But how do you know what those signs of being a drug user are?

 Benzodiazepines are a large group of prescription medications you might know better as sedatives or tranquilizers.
 People who use these medications for extended periods of time can develop symptoms of physical dependence, even if they follow the terms of their prescriptions.
 In some individuals, cases of dependence turn into diagnosable cases of abuse and addiction.
-Doctors can look for signs of benzodiazepine abuse and addiction with a variety of dependence questionnaires.
+Doctors can look for signs of benzodiazepine abuse and addiction with a variety of dependence questionnaires, which also help with referrals for benzodiazepine addiction treatments.

 Whether you voted for or against the legalization of marijuana, many U.S. citizens now live in states where marijuana has been legalized.
 For those living in states where marijuana is still illegal, a product called “synthetic marijuana” is on the market as a purportedly legal alternative.
 Though the synthetic form is also illegal, drug producers are working hard to stay one step ahead of the law so that they can continue selling it disguised as something else.